Oecotraustes

-Oecotraustes is an extinct cephalopod genus included in the ammonid family Oppeliidae and named by Waagen in 1869.
-The genus lived during the Middle Jurassic.
+Oecotraustes is an extinct cephalopod genus included in the ammonid family Oppeliidae and named by Wilhelm Waagen in 1869.
+Species in the genus lived during the Middle Jurassic.

 Description

 The shell of Oecotraustes is evolute, the outer whorl only moderately embracing the inner whorls, laterally compressed whorl height greater than width.
 Outer flanks and venter ribbed, ribs sinuous.

 Distribution

 Fossils of Oecotraustes species have been found in Jurassic sediments of Germany, India, Madagascar, Spain, and the United States.